 Influencing Brand Advocates: In May 2007, the Royal Champions community of online enthusiasts was invited to their first big event, the pre-inaugural sailings of our newest ship Liberty of the Seas in New York and Miami.
-This was the first time in the company’s history that invitees to pre-inaugural sailings were “ordinary people” i.e. not VIP’s, corporate executives, or top producing travel agent.
+This was the first time in the company’s history that invitees to pre-inaugural sailings were “ordinary people,” i.e., not VIPs, corporate executives, or top-producing travel agents.
 Royal Caribbean hosted ship and stateroom tours and cocktail parties with executives.
-President Adam Goldstein hosted the New York party and CEO Richard Fain hosted the Miami party.
+President Adam Goldstein hosted the New York party, and CEO Richard Fain hosted the Miami party.
 The events generated abundant positive word-of-mouth on various sites and created a cohesive community of Royal Caribbean online enthusiasts that are regularly leveraged for ongoing marketing initiatives.

-Measuring Success: While difficult to measure precisely, based on observation and anecdotal evidence we are confident that the Royal Champions produce ample word of mouth and exert sufficient influence to make the investment worthwhile.
-Posts from Royal Champions are carefully monitored during events and on a regular basis to ensure that posts remain positive and frequent.
+Measuring Success: While difficult to measure precisely, based on observation and anecdotal evidence, we are confident that the Royal Champions produce ample word of mouth and exert sufficient influence to make the investment worthwhile.
+Posts from Royal Champions are carefully monitored during events and regularly to ensure that posts remain positive and frequent.

 Filed under: Brand Loyalty